wiktor-falek/bonfire/README.md

 # Bonfire - browser chat application

-A Discord like chatting application built for the sake of learning and experimenting.
+A Discord inspired chatting application built for the sake of learning and experimenting.

 ## BUGS